A Successful Savings Strategy is a Motivated Savings Strategy

-Happy New Year to all of our clients and friends!
-Have you, as many people do, considered changing or creating some personal habits this year?
-Hopefully the development and implementation of an improved savings strategy is among your resolutions.
+Have you considered changing or creating some personal habits this year?
+Hopefully, the development and implementation of an improved savings strategy are among your prioritized goals.
 To encourage you to save money and live debt-free, we suggest the following steps that can motivate you to build your savings in the coming year.

 1. Set your eyes on the objective: Great personal finance always starts with some great goals.
-When you’re setting your savings goals for 2010, make them obtainable and current so that you can stay motivated.
-Give yourself a little bit of instant gratification and think of something you can accomplish this year.
-After the short term goals are in place, start thinking of your medium and long term goals.
+When you’re setting your savings goals for the year, make them obtainable and current so that you can stay motivated.
+Give yourself a little bit of instant gratification by setting a smaller goal for each month.
+Then move on to consider what you could accomplish in a year.
+After the short-term goals are in place, start thinking of your medium and long-term goals.

 2. Divide and conquer: A method of setting up your savings that will keep you motivated (and actually excited) to save is to create categories.
 Grab a piece of paper or create a spreadsheet with your chosen categories written across the top, such as vacation, Christmas, vehicle, household, and a DO NOT TOUCH.
 Each month split up your savings among your categories and after a few months, you will see progress in areas that actually mean something to you!
 If you’re using a spreadsheet, it’s easy to project how long it will take you to save for a particular goal.
 For example, “if I stick to my current savings habits, I’ll be able to take that vacation by the end of next year!”

-3. Seize the day: If you find change in the couch or in your dirty laundry, resist the temptation to blow it at the vending machine.
+3. Seize the day (or windfall): If you find change in the couch or in your dirty laundry, resist the temptation to blow it at the vending machine.
 If you receive a tax refund or a rebate check, don’t spend them on toys.
 When you come across these little bonuses in life, place them in savings and decide which category you’d like them to go into.
-You may have missed out on that candy bar, but you’ll know that you’re one step closer to that car, vacation, or home improvement.
+You may have missed out on a short-lived pleasure, but you’ll know that you’re one step closer to that car, vacation, or home improvement.

-Even though you have divided your savings account among your categories, at the end of the day, it’s still your money.
-If disaster were to strike, you’ll have a lump sum in savings that can be used however you deem necessary.
-This system will, however, discourage spending your entire saving on one purchase or one vacation.
+The added benefit of setting savings goals is that even though you have divided your savings account among your categories, at the end of the day, it’s still your money.
+If a disaster were to strike, you’ll have a lump sum that can be used however you deem necessary.
+This system will, however, discourage spending your entire saving on one purchase or splurge.